micro-os-plus/eclipse-demo-projects/README.md

 All code supplied by xPacks.

+### f746gdiscovery-blinky-micro-os-plus

+1 LED blinky project using the 32F746GDISCOVERY board (Cortex-M7, 1MB flash, 340KB RAM) and µOS++.

+All code supplied by xPacks.

 ### f0discovery-blinky-micro-os-plus

 2 LEDS blinky project using the STM32F0DISCOVERY board (Cortex-M0, 64KB flash, 8 KB RAM).